mekaron/articles/agilecontent/agilecontentcreation.md

 If you do this, you will reach a complete story sooner, and the structure of your piece will not be cluttered with digressions.

-2. faster publishing - less risk
+2. faster publishing - less risk, more value
 3. always a publishable version, so you can make the deadline even if you have underestimated the effect of hanging out in a bar the night before the deadline.
 4. early feedback from editors and therefore a broader perspective
-5. less frustration when receiving feedback
+5. less pain when receiving feedback
 6. early involvement of translators in the case of multilingual content